 Why do lake levels change?

 Lake levels will vary from season to season and from year to year.
-The biggest factor that influences lake levels is precipitation.
-Other natural factors include evaporation, beaver activity, and groundwater levels, as well as human changes like debris in a culvert and increased impervious surfaces.
+Most lakes in the county are not actively managed and have free-flowing outlets.
+Therefore the biggest factor that influences lake levels is precipitation.
+Other natural factors include evaporation, beaver activity, and groundwater levels, as well as human changes like debris in a culvert and increased development of impervious surfaces.

 Lake levels are also influenced by long-term changes in climate.
 The Pacific Northwest is projected to have wetter winters and dryer summers.
 A 2017 SWM study showed that over a 25-year period there was a 25% increase in average annual rainfall amounts.
 Additionally, the style of rain storms are changing.
 Larger storms bring rain in a short amount of time.
 Rain doesn’t have time to sink into the ground which means more water runs over the ground and into the lake, causing lake levels to rise quickly.